stephaneey/azure-and-k8s-architecture/IPaaS/api management/hybrid-cloud-to-dc.md

 # API Management hybrid setup Cloud to on-premises - Introduction
 In some scenarios, you must consume on-premises services through API integration.
 There are multiple ways to achieve this.
-# Hub & Spoke topology

-## On-premises APIs proxied by Azure API Management in the Hub
+# On-premises APIs proxied by Azure API Management in the Hub
 Note that I covered different sceanrios about where to deploy your API Management instance in [this page](hybrid.md).
 All these options also apply here but in this page, I prefer to focus on the fact that you use APIM as a proxy.
 ![apim-proxy](apim-proxy.png)